- Written By Alanna Ritchie

 The inspiration to stake it out on your own comes from myriad sources.
 It’s an overnight idea for some and the pursuit of a dream for others.

-What often stems from the desire to be your own boss and embrace independence will demand long-hours, intense work and barely making by.
-If financial need is not an initial motivation, it is likely it will become one at some point in your venture.
+The desire to be your own boss and embrace independence will result in long hours, intense work and barely getting by.
+If financial need is not an initial motivation, it is likely to become one at some point in your venture.

 Your Business Plan

 Embarking on a journey without a roadmap can be dangerous — especially when that journey involves tens of thousands of dollars and your valuable time and energy.
 Creating a business plan is vital for achieving stability and success.
 While it requires intense research, it gives you the momentum to maintain growth and future financial goals.